Could your research create commercial impact as a spin-out company?

-A specific point to note is that applications will only be accepted by the Northern Accelerator project team if received from a technology transfer representative.
-This is our way of ensuring that the development of applications has been supported by your technology transfer contact and they have reviewed the final submission.
+Please note that applications will only be accepted when they’re submitted by your technology transfer representative.
+This ensures the development of applications has been supported by your technology transfer contact and they have reviewed the final submission.

 Once you’ve read the application guidance you can download an application form here.

 Costs should be developed with the support of your technology transfer team.
 The precise process is likely to vary at different partner universities but may involve your pre-awards team and the use of a standard system e.g. pFACT.
 Your technology transfer contact will be able to advise.
 You should note the guidance on overheads/Full Economic Costing in preparing your costs for submission.

 Northern Accelerator funding comes from Research England’s Connecting Capability Fund and this is fairly flexible in terms of allowable costs.
 The overriding principle is that the funding should be used for the purpose it is awarded i.e. to advance the commercialisation of university research.

 You should make sure that it is clear in your application how the costs submitted relate to the commercialisation objective.
 The Guidance for Applicants provides a little more detail and your technology transfer contact should be able to advise.

 You can download an application form here.